-For question E1a, report the total number of voters who submitted provisional ballots in the November 2018 general election.
+For question E1a, report the total number of voters who submitted provisional ballots in the November 2020 general election.
 Next, for questions E1b-E1e, divide the total number of voters who submitted provisional ballots (as reported in E1a) into the categories listed below.

 Provisional Ballot Outcomes Total

 E1a.
 TOTAL number of voters who submitted provisional ballots:

 The number of voters who submitted provisional ballots, regardless of whether or not the provisional ballot was ultimately counted in part or full.
 States that are exempt from the provisional ballot requirements of HAVA and do not offer provisional ballots should report -88.

 E1b.
-Counted the full ballot
+Provisional ballots counted in full

 E1c.
-Counted part of the ballot
+Provisional ballots counted in part (e.g. only the items on the ballot for which the voter would have been eligible had he or she voted in the correct precinct)

 E1d.
-Rejected ballot
+Provisional ballots rejected

 E1e.
-Other
+Other:

 E1 Comments: